Net Farm Income Forecast To Increase 15 Percent in 2013

 Get the 2013 forecast for farm sector income.

-Median Farm Household Income Forecast Up in 2012 and 2013
+Median Farm Household Income Expected To Be Largely Unchanged in 2013

-Projected median total farm household income is expected to increase by 1.2 percent in 2012, to $57,723, and by an additional 1.9 percent in 2013, to $58,845.
+Projected median total farm household income is expected to remain essentially unchanged in 2013, at $68,414.
 Given the broad USDA definition of a farm, many farms are not profitable even in the best farm income years.
-Despite high prices for many crops, 2012 was no exception, with median farm income projected to be -$2,799.
-Most farm households earn all of their income from off-farm sources--median off-farm income is projected to increase by 3.4 percent in 2012, to $55,229 and by 3.9 percent in 2013, to $57,378.
+With sectorwide net cash farm income forecast to decline in 2013, median farm income is expected to decline to -$2,000 (down from -$1,453 in 2012).
+Most farm households earn all of their income from off-farm sources—median off-farm income is projected to increase by 2.9 percent in 2013, to $60,437.
+(Note: Because they are based on unique distributions, median total income will generally not equal the sum of median off-farm and median farm income.)

 Get the 2013 forecast for farm household income.